Day 352-358/ 365 Days of Fulfillment Blog

 Day 358/365 – December 25

 “Have a Merry Christmas”

-This tip may sound obvious, but at the same token, “Merry” can promote and mean many different things, some of which that are not so obvious to everyone.
-When I say and think Merry Christmas, I’m talking about doing the things you enjoy with the people you love most, while being present amidst all the goodness that comes from this celebration: the food, the gift giving, the laughter, the music, the conversation, the togetherness etc. I also use the word Merry as a way to describe and remember to be kind, generous, selfless, forgiving, loving and accepting of others.
+This tip may sound rather obvious, but at the same token, “Merry” can promote and mean many different things to many different people, some of which are not so obvious to everyone.
+When I say and think ‘Have a Merry Christmas”, I’m speaking about doing the things you enjoy, that make you feel full and connected with the people you love most, while being present amidst all the cherriness that comes from this celebration: the food, the gift giving, the laughter, the music, the conversation, the togetherness etc. I also signify the word Merry as a way to remember to be kind, generous, selfless, forgiving, loving and accepting of others.

-Being Merry signifies to enjoy all that is good, and let go of all that is bad.
-Life is not meant to be viewed in the glass half-full lens – bitter, negative and unpleasant– life is meant to be lived as close to our deepest values, appreciations and morals as possible, and Christmas Day gets us as close to embracing this view on life as we’ll probably get all year round.
-Enjoy the love and time together, and use the example we set for ourselves on this day as a nudge for how we should treat ourselves and others throughout the remaining 364 days.
+Being Merry suggests to enjoy all that is good, and let go of all that is bad.
+Life is not meant to be viewed in the glass half-full lens – bitter, negative and unpleasant– life is meant to be lived as close to our deepest values, appreciations and morals as possible, and Christmas Day gets us as close to embracing this view on life as we will probably get all year round.
+Enjoy the love and time together to rejoice and rejuvenate, and use the example we set for ourselves on this day as a template for how we should treat ourselves and others throughout the remaining 364 days.

 Day 357/365 – December 24